Florence-Team-8/anomaly-detection-project/README.md

 _________________

+## Data Dictionary
+-  Please use this data dictionary as a reference for the variables used within in the data set.

 | Column Name  | Description                                                                                  | Type                                               |
 |--------------|----------------------------------------------------------------------------------------------|----------------------------------------------------|
 | `date`       | Date and time request was made                                                               | object (transformed to dateteime for some section) |